StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 StackPacks are plugins for StackState that extend functionality and provide automated integration with external systems.
 They can be easily installed and uninstalled from the StackPacks page in StackState.

-There are two types of Stackpack:
+There are two types of StackPack:

-* [Add-ons](add-ons/) extend the functionality of StackState.
+* [Add-ons](add-ons/README.md) extend the functionality of StackState.
-* [Integrations](integrations/) allow deep integrations with various external services.
+* [Integrations](integrations/README.md) allow deep integrations with various external services.
 These may come with a companion integration that translates data from the external system to data that StackState understands.

 ## StackPack instances